ndrohrich/CVDL_Practical/README.md

 We can also give set of images to classify the emotions and outout the CSV file with detected values for different emotions.

+In **ImageCSVProcessor.py** the threshold for neutral is set to 0.6 as it seems to be functioning well.

 ```
 python main.py model=hybrid mode=process_csv
 ```